fjkz/tt-runner/README.md

 └── test_ok.sh
 ```

-We can run them with assigning the root path of the test suite.
+We can run them by invoking `tt-runner` with the root path of the scripts.
+If all the test cases pass, `tt-runner` exits with a 0 status code.
+If there are any failures, `tt-runner` exits with a 1 status code.

 The result is printed on the console.

 ```
 $ ./bin/tt-runner sample/test-simple